 Sleep and Circadian Rhythm:

 One of the first things that people think about in regard to circadian rhythm is the sleep/wake cycle.
 We naturally sleep and wake on about the same schedule every day – or we would if it weren’t for alarm clocks, work, and social engagements…

 Sleep is essential for good mental health, but it is just one aspect of the circadian rhythm.
-So don’t get caught up in thinking that this is all about sleep.
+So don’t get caught up thinking this is all about sleep.
 There is more to it!

 Setting the circadian clock.